taosdata/TDengine/docs/en/15-connector/09-rest-api.md

 ## Verification

-To verify accessing TDengine Cloud service, it can be as follows:
+To verify accessing the TDengine Cloud service, it can be as follows:

 The following example is in an Ubuntu environment and uses the `curl` tool to verify that the REST interface is working.
 Note that the `curl` tool may need to be installed in your environment.

-The following example lists all databases on the host `TDengine Cloud URL`.
-If you are accessing TDengine Cloud, you need to use given token.
+The following example lists all databases on the `TDengine Cloud URL` host.
+If you are accessing TDengine Cloud, you need to use the given token.

 ```bash
 curl -L \